 - Don't be afraid to add.
 I added baby spinach to this recipe, but don't be shy to add other ingredients depending on your mood.
 I usually add red wine vinegar right before I eat lentil soup.
 My wife usually adds Greek yogurt to hers for some extra protein.
 Sausage or even ground turkey would be great add-ins as well.

-In addition to the spicy sausage potato and kale soup I mentioned above, these soups are some of my favorites, and more reasons to hang on to those Parmigiano Reggiano rinds!
+In addition to the soups I mentioned above, these are some of my favorites, and more reasons to hang on to those Parmigiano Reggiano rinds!

 Ingredients